SmartTraceIO/visfresh-web/Visfresh-WEB/docs/RestService.md

 1. pageIndex - number of page
 2. pageSize - size of page
 3. includeRead - include notification which have mark as read
-Returns array of [Notification Objects](#markdown-header-notification) and total items count
+Returns array of [Notification List items](#markdown-header-list-notification-item) and total items count
 [(example)](#markdown-header-get-notifications-example)

 ### Mark Notification as read ###